Qubes-Community/Contents/docs/customization/windows-gaming-hvm.md

-In some case, you migh need to set the "permissive" flag to true (But I didn't needed that with the RX 580):
+In some case, you might also need to set the "permissive" flag to true (But I didn't need that with the RX 580):
 ```
 qvm-pci attach windows-hvm dom0:0a_00.0 -o permissive=True -o no-strict-reset=True
 qvm-pci attach windows-hvm dom0:0a_00.1 -o permissive=True -o no-strict-reset=True